Quaerite et invenietis — "Seek and you will find"

 includes facts that are literally kryptonite to the media, things they

-never mention.
+Most importantly, voters remembered what the economy was like.
 In 2019 and early 2020, inflation was 1.6 percent, the

 lowest it had been in 50 years; mortgage interest rates were around 3